nrb5089/SignalProcessingTutorial/Module 0 - Signal Processing MS in Python/lab0-IntroPythonNumpy.rst

 ------------------
 The $n$th element of a vector may be denoted as $v[n]$ or $v_n$.
 We will denote this in unbolded since it is scalar, i.e., $\textbf{v} = [v_0,\dots,v_n,\dots]$.

-You can access the array elements as:
+You can access the array elements as

 .. code-block::
     import numpy as np